 “The parts of our brain that produce this state (love) are also those parts that are involved in the most fundamental actions of existence, such as muscle memory enabling us to talk or run without conscious thought about how to do so.
 Love is one of our most basic needs.”

 Wow.
 True.
-This is why you need brave dating coaching.
-So you can get this basic need filled well.
+Keep on reading here, talk to me more, so you can get this basic need filled well.

 “Oxytocin is involved in all human bonding, producing the warm feelings we have after a night with close friends or a relaxing massage, or that a mother has when nursing her baby.
 All of the ‘goal-oriented behavior’ of romantic love—the passionate pursuit of our beloved to the exclusion of all else—creates the perfect conditions for oxytocin’s takeover of the neural system.
 The ‘cocaine rush’ of falling in love transitions to the warm cuddles of attachment.